The great thing about the Curbar Edge walk is having beautiful views without having to hike miles uphill!

 Facilities on the walk

-There are no public toilets or facilities available at the start of the walk at Curbar, but you might be lucky enough to spot an ice-cream van!
+There are no public toilets or facilities available at the start of the walk at Curbar, but you might be lucky enough to spot an ice-cream van in summer or there’s a coffee van at weekends called Jolly’s – they have cakes too!

 Other useful information

-Since this is a relatively easy walk with beautiful views during peak times it can be busy so worth visiting during quieter times if you can.
-It’s also a beautiful walk to do at sunset since the edge face northwest you can get some pretty skies.
+Since this is a relatively easy walk with beautiful views, during peak times it can be busy so worth visiting during quieter times if you can.
+It’s also a beautiful walk to do at sunset since the edge faces northwest you can get some pretty skies.

 - BBC Weather for Curbar